dojot/docs/source/installation-guide.rst

 ----------

-This section provides instructions on how to create a simple dojot deployment environment on a multi-node environment, using kubernetes as the orchestration platform.
+This section provides instructions on how to create a simple dojot deployment environment on a multi-node environment, using Kubernetes as the orchestration platform.

-This deployment option as presented in this document is best suited to tests and assessment of the platform, but with the appropriate changes might be evolved for production environments.
+This deployment option as presented in this document is best suited for testing and platform assessment.
+With appropriate changes, this option can be also be used in production environments.

 This guide has been checked on a Kubernetes cluster with Ceph as the underlying storage infrastructure and it has also been tested on a Kubernetes cluster over